1000daysofcode/redcap-docker-production/README.md

 ## Full Documentation
 See the [detailed documentation](rdc/documentation/README.md) for more information!
 Keep in mind this is a community effort so feedback is appreciated.
 Please create issues here with any suggestions or make a pull request with improvements.

-## Updates
-* 2022-10-06  Did some cleanup to allow for M1 (ARM) support and Intel without changes
-* 2022-02-16  Made defaults php 8.1, mysql 8.0, xdebug 3.1.3 and incorporated some pull requests
-* 2020-12-28  Made defaults php7.4, xdebug 3.0, mysql 8
-* 2020-09-24  Minor documentation cleanup and testing for Windows
-* 2019-10-03  Improved documentation and cleanup of unused settings (issue #4)
-* 2019-09-06  Removed ssmtp and replaced with msmtp
-* 2019-06-06  Add X-Debug configuration.
-* 2019-01-24  Changed folder layout and optimized unzipping after upload to be much faster
-* 2018-08-19  Added .env file and added UID override for MAC users to maintain file ownership (see .env)
-* 2018-08-04  Added support for auto-install from `redcapx.y.z.zip`
-* 2018-08-01  Major refactoring into docker-compose 3

-## License
-Copyright (c) 2016 Andrew Martin
-Licensed under the MIT license.

-## Contributing
-Please make pull requests to extend the functionality and documentation

-I'd like to thank the many people who have contributed to making this repo better!

 [redcap-logo]: rdc/documentation/redcap-logo-large.png "REDCap"
 [docker-compose-logo]: rdc/documentation/docker-compose.png "Docker Compose"